-Our current PM Theresa May wants the act scrapping to allow hunts to carry on hunting and killing without restriction, which is hugely unpopular with 84% of the British public, but she chooses to ignore this fact.
+The majority of Tory MP’s want the act scrapping to allow hunts to carry on hunting and killing without restriction, which is hugely unpopular with 85% of the British public, but these pro hunt supporting MP’s choses to ignore this.

 What is actually needed is for the Hunting Act to be amended and strengthened, the loop holes closed, correctly policed, and with adequate fines and prison sentences to deter illegal hunting.